shopperlabs/v1.laravelshopper.dev/content/collections/docs/dashboard.md

 id: d926e826-7ef3-418a-b4e2-31aaa2c07560
 blueprint: page
 title: Dashboard
-intro: 'The dashboard is a user-customizable screen.
-One of Shopper''s main goals is to enable stores to easily customize the modules.'
+intro: "The dashboard is a user-customizable screen.
+One of Shopper's main goals is to enable stores to easily customize the modules."
 template: page
 ---
 ## Overview